Emptiness

 Emptiness, edge, and emplotment

-This blog is based on introductory remarks for the EMPTINESS project’s joint workshop with the University of St Andrews, entitled Life on the Edge, held on 16-17 March 2023 at The Burn, Brechin.
+This report is based on introductory remarks for the EMPTINESS project’s joint workshop with the University of St Andrews, entitled Life on the Edge, held on 16-17 March 2023 at The Burn, Brechin.
 The notion of the edge as a potential keyword of our times was proposed by Daniel M. Knight.
 The purpose of the workshop was to think through the family resemblances between emptiness, the edge, and other concepts, ethnographic and philosophical, that attempt to make sense of the current historical moment plagued by multiple intersecting crises.

 Imagine persisting in being in an emptying place, a place that’s losing its constitutive elements, as we have come to describe it: schools, people, shops, transport.
 It’s harder to get things, harder to meet people, harder to get to other places, and harder to imagine overcoming the ills of the present.
 Maybe that’s exactly what you like – to be left alone – but maybe it’s not.
 Maybe you’d rather live in a vibrant place, but for some reason you are stuck in this, emptying, place, or you are stuck to it.
 It’s your place.
 But there could come a time when you start to feel the unbearable heaviness of being.
 You’ve reached your outer limits.
 You’ve reached the edge of your being and the edge of your being is inseparable from your being in this, the emptying place.